mddazure/azure-vwan-microhack/README.md

 :point_right: Hub routes

-Observe Effective Routes of the Default route table of the microhack-we-hub, as you did in Scenario 1.
+Observe Effective Routes of the Default route table on the microhack-we-hub, as you did in Scenario 1.

 :question: Which routes have been added and where do they point?

 :question: What is the meaning of the AS path?

-Then go to Effective Routes of the Default route table of the newly added microhack-eastus-hub
+Then go to Effective Routes of the Default route table on the newly added microhack-eastus-hub.

-:question: Where do the routes for Spoke 1 and Spoke 2 (172.16.(1)(2).0/24) and the Branch (10.0.(1)(2).0/24) point?.
-What is their AS path and how this compare to what you saw on the West Europe hub?
+:question: Where do the routes for Spoke 1 and Spoke 2 (172.16.(1)(2).0/24) and the Branch (10.0.(1)(2).0/24) point?

+:question: What is their AS path and how this compare to what you saw on the West Europe hub?

 :point_right: Association and Propagation